mit-pdos/sigmaos/tutorial/02_remote_dev.md

 $ lsblk
 ```

-Then, in the `cloudlab/upgrade-linux.sh` script, replace all occurrences of the
+Then, run the `cloudlab/upgrade-linux.sh` with your cloudlab username, machine
-default value of the variable `BLKDEV` with the path to the unused partition.
+name, and partition block name.
 For example, on `c220g5` machines, this is `/dev/sda4`.

 Then, upgrade the Linux Kernel on each machine by running:

 ```
 $ cd cloudlab
-$ ./upgrade-linux.sh USER@HOSTNAME
+$ ./upgrade-linux.sh USER HOSTNAME BLKDEV
 ```

 If you are setting up a multi-machine clutser, it may be convenient to run this